 Our Ranui Gardens CSA is currently serving up spinach that has large green crinkled, partly smooth leaves.
 The varietal is named Space—the seed that’s the final frontier of spinach breeding.
 Really, I read it here.

 If your spinach leaves are large, as with the Space spinach, strip away the tough stems and tear the leaves in half.
 Baby spinach leaves can substitute for larger spinach, though take care to remove the pan from the heat before adding baby leaves, which will wilt in quick seconds.

 I’ve made this salad 4 times this week.
-The first 3 tries, I accidentally forgot an ingredient.
+The first 3 tries, I accidentally forgot one ingredient or another.
 First it was the vinegar—so the salad lacked pizzazz.
 Then, whoops, the pecans–no crunch.
 When I turned off the camera thinking it was a wrap, I remembered the cheese, all prepped in the fridge.
 Argh!
 (Taking photos of warm and wilting spinach competes for the cook’s attention.)

 Lesson learned.
-Have all ingredients prepped, lined up and ready–hungry people waiting at the table can also distract from the task at hand.
+Have all ingredients prepped, lined up and ready.
+Keep in mind that hungry people waiting at the table can also distract from the task at hand.

-At the very last minute, when you twist that pepper grinder over the top, expect awe and praise for cooking prowess and this spectacular wilted spinach and green lentil salad.
+At the very last minute, when you twist that pepper grinder over the top, expect awe and praise for your cooking prowess with this spectacular wilted spinach and green lentil salad.

 This simple and elegantly rustic salad is perfect for dinner on a hot summer evening.